Yananwang1701QCA/Assessment2/index.md

 ![Image](relatedproject05.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because *this homemade vacuum cleaner is very interesting.
+This gives my project more inspiration, and I can consider setting more functions for the robot.*.

 ### Related project 6 ###
 *Floor Cleaning Machine*